 Stem Cell Definitions

-All stem cells, whether they are tissue stem cells or pluripotent cells, have the ability to divide and create an identical copy of themselves.
+All stem cells, whether they are tissue stem cells or pluripotent stem cells, have the ability to divide and create an identical copy of themselves.
 This process is called self-renewal.
 The cells can also divide to form cells that go on to develop into mature tissue types such as liver, lungs, brain, or skin.

 - What is an embryonic stem cell?